Examples of Discontinuity of Lyapunov Exponent in Smooth Quasi-Periodic Cocycles: Introduction and Results

-If the base dynamical system $(X, T)$ is not uniquely ergodic, the maximum Lyapunov component could be continuous.
-The earlier work by Furstenburg, Kifer \cite{FK}, Hennion \cite{Hennion} proved continuity of the largest Lyapunov exponent of i.i.d random matrices under a condition of almost irreducibility.
-Recently, C. Bocker-Neto and M. Viana \cite{BV} proved that the Lyapunov exponents of locally constant $GL(2, \CC)$-cocycles over Bernoulli shifts depend continuously on the cocycle and on the invariant probability.
+We also mention some other related results on the continuity of the Lyapunov exponent.
+Furstenberg - Kifer \cite{FK} and Hennion \cite{Hennion} proved continuity of the largest Lyapunov exponent of i.i.d random matrices under a condition of almost irreducibility.
+More recently, C. Bocker-Neto and M. Viana \cite{BV} proved that the Lyapunov exponents of locally constant $GL(2, \CC)$-cocycles over Bernoulli shifts depend continuously on the cocycle and on the invariant probability.

 If the base system is a rotation on torus, i.e., $X=\TT^n$, $T= T_\omega: x\to x+2\pi \omega$ with rational independent $\omega$, we call $(T_\omega, A)$ a quasi-periodic cocycle. $X=\SS^1$ is the most special case.
 For simplicity, we denote the cocycle $(T_\omega, A)$ by $(\omega, A)$.